segdeha/pdxcodeguild/1. Python/basic-debugging.md

 # Basic Debugging

-You will make mistakes.
+You _will_ make mistakes.
 That’s expected!
-The computer will tell you what is wrong _if you ask._
+The computer will tell you what is wrong _if you listen._

 Use the following two ideas to help you solve problems. **I cannot stress strongly enough** how these techniques will help.